GSG-K3/next-js-workshop/rendering-and-Data-fetching.md

 ```

-by using `revalidate`  the list of blog posts will be re-validated once per 10 second; if you add a new blog post it will be available almost immediately, without having to re-build your app or make a new deployment.
+by using `revalidate`  the list of blog posts will be re-validated once per 10 seconds; if you add a new blog post it will be available almost immediately, without having to re-build your app or make a new deployment.

-# When should I use `getStaticProps` ?
+# When should I use `getStaticProps`?

 - The data required to render the page is available at build time ahead of a user’s request.
-- The data comes from extarnal sources external sources Like API.
+- The data comes from external sources Like API.
 - The data can be publicly cached (not user-specific).
 - The page must be pre-rendered (for SEO) and be very fast.